mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ```

-At the end of this step, that depending on your workflow may take anywhere between minutes and months, you should have a list of as many examples as possible of at least original texts from your domain.
+At the end of this step, which may take anywhere between minutes and months (depending on your workflow), you should have a list of as many examples as possible of at least original texts from your domain.

 #### How many do you need?